Srinagar, Uttarakhand: Education

 Hemwati Nandan Bahuguna Garhwal University (renamed after Hemvati Nandan Bahuguna in 1989), established in 1973, is situated at Srinagar.
 The University has jurisdiction over seven districts of the Garhwal region.
 It was made a Central University in 2009 by the Central Universities Act, 2009.
 It has two other teaching campuses at Pauri and Tehri towns.
 It is a residential cum affiliating institution of higher learning with more than 180 affiliated colleges.

 National Institute of Technology, Uttarakhand opened in 2010.

 Srinagar Base Hospital Medical college with MBBS and MS courses having more than 500 students, is also situated at Srikot about 5 km from Srinagar towards Joshimath.

 One ITI and one Polytechnic along with one B.Ed. college are other educational institutes in Srinagar.

 Sashastra Seema Bal (SSB) Cadets Training Academy is also operating here for long.It is now functioning as Centralised Training Center or CTC.

-St. Theresa's School which is an English medium school situated near Alaknanda river.
-Providing high class education and the most expensive school of the city.
-The School has been recognized by Council for Indian School Certificate Examinations since a long time.

-Sri Guru Ram Rai(SGRR) is another popular school in Srinagar which located near Kamleshwar Mahadev Mandir.
-The School has been recognized by Central Board of Secondary Education.
+St. Theresa's School which is an English medium school is situated near Alaknanda river.
+Sri Guru Ram Rai(SGRR) is another school in Srinagar which is located near Kamleshwar Mahadev Mandir.

-There are many schools affiliated to CBSE, CISCE and UBSE Boards in the town which provide a versatile education system for all-round development.
+There are many schools affiliated to CBSE, CISCE and UBSE Boards in this town.